Gmanswebdesigns/Website/README.md

 Website
 =======
 This is a website created by Christopher Adams, Rachel Lamancusa, Duke Duhon, and Arley Yerkey.
+This is for the Business Professionals of America